 Coverage for invasion of privacy claims may require a separate endorsement and premium.
 The ISO form only extends to bodily injury and property damage claims, and the London form expressly excludes such claims.

 The policies also provide what in aircraft parlance is called “hull” coverage, or coverage for damage to the aircraft or drone itself.
 This coverage may be written on an agreed value basis, and may extend to theft or disappearance.
 Other coverages pertaining to cargo attached to the drone may also be included.
 Again, the language is not uniform and differences in wording may become relevant depending on the use of the drone.

 The new FAA drone regulations do not apply to the non-commercial, or “hobbyist,” operation of drones.
 Congress, in fact, prohibited the FAA from going beyond existing rules so long as the drone is no more than 55 pounds, is under line of sight control, does not interfere with manned aircraft, and is operated “in accordance with a community-based set of safety guidelines and within the programming of a nationwide community-based organization.”
 (The FAA declined to clarify what this last requirement means.)

 For the hobbyist, coverage may be available under a homeowners policy, at least for bodily injury or property damage claims.
 The standard homeowners policy excludes coverage for aircraft risks but typically excepts from that exclusion a “model or hobby aircraft.”
 Homeowners policies vary more widely as to whether they cover invasion of privacy claims.

 Reprinted with permission from Risk Management Magazine.
 Copyright 2016 RIMS, Inc. All rights reserved.
-You can read the article on Risk Management‘s website at FAA Clears Drones for Takeoff.
+You can read the article on Risk Management‘s website.